 By the early twentieth century, commercial whalers were fulfilling that prophesy, venturing into the Southern Ocean to hunt the large baleen whales on their summer migration to the cold Antarctic waters to feed as the sea ice receded.
 The whalers were after the oil-rich blubber, and the whales were hunted without mercy.
 Some estimate that 300 000 blue whales alone were slaughtered between 1900 and the 1960s.
-By the early 20th century, in the period often called the heroic era of Antarctic exploration, sea ice played a starring role in stories of human survival.
+In the period often called the heroic era of Antarctic exploration, sea ice played a starring role in stories of human survival.
 But it also became the setting for close encounters between humans and marine life.

 At the edge of every icefloe in summer, there is always an assortment of crabeater seals, snow petrels and penguins feasting on a banquet of krill.
 Nearer the coastline, the occasional orca or leopard seal patrols for an easy meal on ice.
 During Ernest Shackleton’s Nimrod expedition in 1907, the Adélies won over everyone with their human-like antics.
 The expedition’s chief scientific officer, Edgeworth David, thought them ‘the dearest, quaintest, and most winsome birds imaginable.’
 They would come running up to the men, waving their flippers as if to signal for them to wait, occasionally tripping over in their haste.
 Aboard the Terra Nova in 1910, Robert Scott too was charmed by the Adelies.